 Figure 23 - Interaction Description

 SOA allows flexibility to accomplish both repeatability and reusability.
-In facilitating reusability, a service can be updated without disrupting the user experience of the service.
-So, Google can improve their ranking algorithm without notifying the user about the details of the update.
+In facilitating reusability, a service can be updated without disrupting the customer experience of the service.
+So, Google can improve their ranking algorithm without notifying the customer about the details of the update.

 However, it may also be vital for the consumer to be able to recreate past results or to generate consistent results in the future, and information such as what conditions, which services, and which versions of those services were used is indispensible in retracing one’s path.
 The interaction log is a critical part of the resulting real world effects because it defines how the effects were generated and possibly the meaning of observed effects.
 This increases in importance as dynamic composability becomes more feasible.
 In essence, a result has limited value if one does not know how it was generated.